TheHashHouse/thehashhouse.github.io/readme.md

-# A simple website template for a Discord server
+# The Hash House Website
+The Official Site for The Hash House Discord Server.